 Fortunately, there are ways to make your real estate offer letter more competitive when more cash isn’t an option.
 Most real estate agents say letters is one of the best ways to support your bid.
-The letter gives you the opportunity to connect with the sellers on a personal level, to explain to them why you want their home and why they should choose your offer.
-And that human connection, agents say, can sometimes even trump a higher price for sellers.
+The house offer letter gives you the opportunity to connect with the sellers on a personal level, to explain to them why you want their home and why they should choose your offer.
+And that human connection, realtors say, can sometimes even trump a higher price for sellers.

 “I recently worked with some first-time homebuyers who fell in love with a highly desirable townhouse and were determined to get it,” said Redfin real estate agent Lesley Lannan.
 “Theirs was the first offer on the property, and the owner was so touched by their letter that he accepted their offer and canceled a subsequent Open House.
 I can’t underscore the importance of offer letters more.”